nahojer/sage/README.md

 * prefix matching is supported, but there is no way to configure it

 All of the documentation can be found on the [go.dev](https://pkg.go.dev/github.com/nahojer/sage?tab=doc) website.

+Check out [salvia](https://github.com/nahojer/salvia).
+It uses sage under the hood to implement a HTTP router.